Focus areas: Maternal and Child Health

 Karuna Trust believes affordable, ideally free, universal access to health care is a fundamental right of all Indians; such access is a true testimony to the usefulness of all the economic and technological progress India has made.

 Karuna Trust has pioneered and implemented a successful Public-Private-Partnership model that helps leverage the government’s significant investment in public health care infrastructure by complementing it with a socially committed, not-for-profit but professionally competent management team.

-The Trust today manages 65+ Primary Health Care Centers (PHCs) in 6 states – Karnataka, Andhra Pradesh, Orissa, Arunachal Pradesh, Manipur, Maharashtra, Meghalaya and Rajasthan.
+The Trust today manages 60+ Primary Health Care Centers (PHCs) in 5 states – Karnataka, Andhra Pradesh, Orissa, Arunachal Pradesh, Manipur, Maharashtra and Meghalaya.
 Through the PHCs it manages, the Trust’s 1000+ health care professional – doctors, nurses & staff – are reaching over 1 million people.

 Karuna Trust has also recently started a teleECHO clinic for Maternal and Child Health and other doctors and healthcare professionals will log in for tele-monitoring and learning to manage patients better.